AlexWaygood/typeshed-stats/examples/example.md

 ### Pyright settings in CI: *strict on some files*

-Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for the stdlib